g-savitha/portfolio/content/notes/react/ch-07-react-lifecycle-methods.md

 ## React Component Lifecycle

--Each component has several “lifecycle methods” that one can override to run code at particular times in the process.
+- Each component has several “lifecycle methods” that one can override to run code at particular times in the process.

 - These components comes with methods which allows developers to update application state and reflect the changes to the UI before/after key react “events”.
 - There are three main phases in a component's lifecycle: